 There are a lot of wires going between all the different sensors and the ABS control module.
-The wirings to the ABS wheel speed sensors are going to the wheels, and sometimes they get damaged.
+The wirings to the ABS wheel speed sensors are attached to the wheels, and sometimes they get damaged.

-This is not very common in newer car models, as the wirings are often very protected but it can still happen if you are unlucky.
+This is not very common in newer car models, as the wirings are often very protected, but it can still happen if you are unlucky.
 The bad thing about wiring issues is that they can be very difficult to find if you are not experienced.

 How To Fix The ESP BAS Light?

 The easiest way to determine what is causing the ESP BAS light is to read the trouble codes with an OBD2 scanner from the ABS control module in your car.
-This will help you locate the issue or start the troubleshooting instead of just guessing and replacing parts.
+This will help you locate the issue or start troubleshooting instead of just guessing and replacing parts.